tingeber/tin.fyi/_pages/about.md

 **Targeted advice:** sometimes a small nudge at the right time can have long-lasting influence.
 Tactical course corrections, integrating new crucial information, identifying pivot opportunities.

 **Quick interventions:** pro-bono emergency repairs for wobbly projects.
 My digital door is always open.
+Don't worry if you're just at the ideation stage, find yourself in a crunch at the final stages, or anywhere in between — I am here to help.

 ## <i class="fa fa-phone" aria-hidden="true"></i> Book a call